Khutulun

 Khutulun (c.
 1260 – c.
 1306), also known as Aigiarne, Aiyurug, Khotol Tsagaan or Ay Yaruq (lit.
-'Moonlight') was a Mongol noblewoman and wrestler, the most famous daughter of Kaidu, a cousin of Kublai Khan.
-Her father was "most pleased by her abilities", and she accompanied him on military campaigns.
+'Moonlight') was a Mongol noblewoman, the most famous daughter of Kaidu, a cousin of Kublai Khan.
 Both Marco Polo and Rashid al-Din Hamadani wrote accounts of their encounters with her.

 Life

 Khutulun was born about 1260.
 By 1280, her father Kaidu became the most powerful ruler of Central Asia, reigning in the realms from western Mongolia to Oxus, and from the Central Siberian Plateau to India.

-Marco Polo described Khutulun as a superb warrior, one who could ride into enemy ranks and snatch a captive as easily as a hawk snatches a chicken.
-She assisted her father in many battles, particularly against the Yuan Dynasty of her cousin the Great Khan – Kublai (r.
-1260–1294).

-Khutulun insisted that any man who wished to marry her must defeat her in wrestling.
-Winning horses from competitions and the wagers of would-be suitors, it is said that she gathered a herd numbering ten thousand.
+In historical chronicles, Khutulun was described as a strong warrior princess who participated in the Mongol military campaigns in Central Asia.
+She was trained in shooting, wrestling and riding since her childhood.
+Later, when she grew up, she became a skilled wrestler who defeated elite male warriors in traditional wrestling competitions.
+Khutulun was a hero, chronicled by many medieval authors, one of whom was Marco Polo.

 Sources vary about her husband's identity.
 Some chronicles say her husband was a handsome man who failed to assassinate her father and was taken prisoner; others refer to him as Kaidu's companion from the Choros clan.
 Rashid al-Din wrote that Khutulun fell in love with Ghazan, Mongol ruler in Persia.
+Other chronicles say she never married and defeated every man who tried to fight her for a wedding, taking their horse after their defeat.
+She was rumored to have died with 10,000 horses to her name.
+Beyond Marco Polo's fanciful story, both Rashīd al-Dīn and Abū'l Qāsim Qāshānī give her husband's name, either Abtaqul or Itqul.
+Both he and Khutulun's two sons were drowned by relatives of Dua, the Chaghadaid ruler.

-Of all Kaidu's children, Khutulun was the favorite, and the one from whom he most sought advice and political support.
+Of all Kaidu's children, Khutulun was the favorite, and the one from whom he most often sought advice and political support.
 According to some accounts, he tried to name her as his successor to the khanate before he died in 1301.
-However, his choice was declined due to her male relatives.
-When Kaidu died, Khutulun guarded his tomb with the assistance of her brother Orus.
+However, his choice was refused as she had male relatives.
+Additionally, she allegedly rejected the offer, saying she was “desirous of leading the military and running affairs” and that she preferred her brother Orus to be heir.When Kaidu died, Khutulun guarded his tomb with the assistance of her brother Orus.
 She was challenged by her other brothers including Chapar and relative Duwa because she resisted their succession.
 She died in 1306.